Total Price: $

 1. Easier to assemble and service

-2. Better parts available readily worldwide (common bearing sizes, no custom / proprietary parts)
+2. Better parts available readily worldwide because of common bearing sizes

 3. Lower stiction in the suspension resulting in better small bump feel

 4. Stronger and stiffer than the bushing system

 We’re super happy with the eccentric system.
 Here’s what it looks like all taken apart.